osisoft/AVEVA-Adapter-Structured-Data-Files-Docs/v1/configuration/pi-adapter-for-structured-data-files-data-selection-configuration.md

 # PI Adapter for Structured Data Files data selection configuration

-In addition to the data source configuration, you need to provide a data selection configuration to specify the data you want the adapter to collect from the data sources.
+In addition to the data source configuration, you need to provide a data selection configuration to specify the data you want the adapter to collect from the data source.

 **Note:** This document uses cURL commands to demonstrate data selection configuration, but other options are available.
 For more information, see [Configuration tools](xref:ConfigurationTools1-3).